algorys/sysadmin/tutoriel/en/_posts/2016-12-21-install-nagios--and-snmp-plugins.md

 ## Install scripts

 Now that you have all the requirements, launch install script.
-He will check your configuration and you'll may be able to change folders to suit your installation:
+It will check your configuration and you'll may be able to change folders to suit your installation:

 ```bash
 user@server:$ sudo ./install.sh